Hoover’s maximal limit spaces II: products, liftings, retracts, function spaces and hyperspaces

 We will see that those kinds of spaces are preserved by various familiar constructions.
 The case of continuous function spaces will be by far the most sophisticated, and was dealt with by Hoover [1], along with liftings and the Smyth powerdomain.

 For continuous functions, we will need a theorem (Theorem I) from the last post, and that relies on a notion called weak Hausdorffness; explicitly, one of the things that this theorem says is that a maximal limit space is the same thing as a weakly Hausdorff, coherent, sober space that is binary bounded-sup-complete in the sense that any two elements with an upper bound have a supremum with respect to the specialization ordering.
-A space X is weakly Hausdorff in the sense used of Klaus Keimel and Jimmie Lawson [2] if and only if for any two points x and y in X, for every open neighborhood W of ↑x ∩ ↑y, there is an open neighborhood U of x and there is an open neighborhood V of y such that UVW.
+A space X is weakly Hausdorff in the sense of Klaus Keimel and Jimmie Lawson [2] if and only if for any two points x and y in X, for every open neighborhood W of ↑x ∩ ↑y, there is an open neighborhood U of x and there is an open neighborhood V of y such that UVW.
 We will also look at the preservation of weak Hausdorffness under familiar constructions.

 Liftings